What plant based milk brands are available currently?

 If you heavily relied on cows milk as a source of important nutrients like calcium, you will want to make sure your vegan milk has similar quantities of these nutrients (or get these nutrients in other ways)/learn about other foods that can meet these nutrient needs, and talk to your doctor about supplementation as needed.

-Check out our article about ditching dairy to learn more.
-And seek out the help of a Registered Dietitian if you need individualized guidance.
+Seek out the help of a Registered Dietitian if you need individualized guidance.

 Do you have a favorite nut milk?
 What’s your opinion on the best milk alternative for cereal – taste wise?
 Let us know in the comments below!

-1. I make my own almond milk, and it is delicious and doesn’t have all of the nasty gums that are in store bought almond milk.
+I make my own almond milk, and it is delicious and doesn’t have all of the nasty gums that are in store bought almond milk.
 It is a bit of work, but worth it.
 Blanch the almonds, remove skins, blend in a high speed blender and strain through a nut bag.
 There are healthy recipes on the internet for homemade nut and seed “milks”!